times are a-changin'

 Blow up your TV, throw away your paper

 Go to the country, build you a home

-Plant a little garden, eat a lot of peaches
+Plant a little garden, eat a peaches

-Try and find Jesus on your own
+Try to find Jesus on your own

 Pete may have never heard Prine’s song, but he had moved to the country, worked his garden and found Jesus on his own.
 Naturally, he had to tell others of his discovery.
 Jackie, raised in the Catholic Church, heard no voices "as clear as thunder" and was reluctant to attend Baptist services with Pete.
 However, his embrace of Jesus, as unconventional as it appeared, took hold of Maravich more than the other beliefs and philosophies he espoused previously.
 He impressed Jackie with his calm and loving manner.
 Something got a hold of Pete's heart, and she joined him in the faith soon after, being baptized in a Kenner, Louisiana, church.